shanstiles/cs760_project/README.md

 smv_opt:  Folder that contains the classifiers and final results of the RBF SVM hyperparameter optimization

-- 17 RBF SVM classifier files (16 from 4x4 hyperparameter combinations and 1 from default SVM hyperparameters)
+- 1/17 RBF SVM classifier files that was below the upload limit (16 from 4x4 hyperparameter combinations and 1 from default SVM hyperparameters total - Please see on Box)
 - SVM_Optimization_Results: dataframe of the parameter combinations and the resulting accuracy, sensitivity, and specificity values

 Figures: Folder where all figures are located in .png format